Macrometacorp/docs/docs/cep/source/source-types/change-data-capture-plugin.md

 ---
-sidebar_position: 120
 title: Change Data Capture Plugin
 ---

 You can use plugins in Macrometa to extend the functionality of your streams.

-The Change Data Capture (CDC) plugin captures change data from RDBMS databases like MySQL, MS SQL, PostgreSQL, H2, and Oracle.
+The Change Data Capture (CDC) plugin captures change data from RDBMS databases such as MySQL, PostgresQL, SQLServer, and Oracle.
 When a change event occurs on a database table, the CDC source receives the event in key-value format.

 CDC has two available modes: _polling_ and _listening_.